 As part of Pancreatic Cancer Awareness Month, CancerNetwork® spoke with Tanios S. Bekaii-Saab, MD, about the current state of the pancreatic cancer treatment paradigm, and where he believes the field will be headed next.

-Bekaii-Saab, a consultant and division chair in the Division of Hematology/Oncology and Department of Internal Medicine and a professor of medicine at Mayo Clinic in Phoenix, Arizona, said he is optimistic in being able to move the needle forward in the treatment field while potentially improving quality of life and the level of cure among patients with pancreatic cancer.
+Bekaii-Saab, David F. and Margaret T. Grohne Professor of Novel Therapeutics for Cancer Research, Chair and Consultant in the Division of Hematology and Medical Oncology at Mayo Clinic in Arizona, and Co-Leader of Advanced Clinical and Translational Science at Mayo Clinic Cancer Center, said he is optimistic in being able to move the needle forward in the treatment field while potentially improving quality of life and the level of cure among patients with pancreatic cancer.
 Although he highlighted “great” work related to the use of chemotherapy and surgical techniques, he emphasized that the next steps may involve advancing targeted therapy agents to earlier lines of treatment to further improve outcomes among patients.

 Transcript: